- About Us

 Borrowing privileges are suspended pending the return of any overdue material and payment of all overdue fees.

 Forms are available at the Circulation Services Desk located on the main floor of the Gibson Library.
-Fees must be paid before an Extramural Borrowing library card will be issued.
+Fees must be paid before a borrowing library card will be issued.